cristian-aldea/auto-made-it/README.md

 # auto-made-it
-Git repository hosting various utility scripts and programs for easy access on any system
+Git repository hosting various scripts and programs for easy access on any system